EdisAganovic/markdownplus/README.md

 3. Toggle the table of contents visibility with the "Prikaži sadržaj" button
 4. Click on any item in the table of contents to jump to that section
 5. Click the "Copy" button on any code block to copy its content to the clipboard
+6. Access the application anytime through the system tray icon

 ## File Structure
 - `main.py` - Main application logic
+- `build.py` - Build script for creating executable
-- `templates/` - HTML templates (index.html, preview.html, error.html)
+- `templates/` - HTML templates (index.html, preview.html)
 - `static/` - CSS, fonts, and other static assets
 - `files/` - Directory for markdown files and images
+- `config.json` - Application configuration settings

 ## Routes
 - `/` - Homepage with list of all .md files